 In 1817, just one km separated Arolla from ‘its’ glacier.
 That probably didn’t scare the villagers, because the glacier had almost the same size around 1780 and 1630, based on very low growth rates in nearby trees (Le Roy et al., 2023).
 Ice for the snout came from two glaciers on either side of Mont Collon: Haut (Upper) Glacier d’Arolla to the east and Mont Collon Glacier to the west.
 Their combined snout was called Arolla Glacier.

 High above the snout, both Mont Collon Glacier and Haut Glacier d’Arolla flatten into extensive firn basins.
 Here, at altitudes around 3000 m, snow would turn into ice and sustained the 7 km long glacier.
-That worked well in the 19th century, when temperatures were slightly lower thanks to a period called the Little Ice Age.
+That worked well in the 19th century, when temperatures were slightly lower during a period called the Little Ice Age.
 But climate warmed and around 1930, Haut Glacier d’Arolla retreated from the valley, thus separating from Arolla Glacier.
 As the village now had two glaciers, their names were changed into Bas Glacier d’Arolla and Haut Glacier d’Arolla.

 Haut Glacier d’Arolla starts at the northern slopes of Mont Brulé.
 Other than that, the glacier is quite flat, with most of its surface between 2900 and 3100 m.
 The snout descends to 2600 m and is surrounded by impressive lateral moraines towering 200 m above it, reflecting the enormous ice loss.
 Its surface is draped with a medial moraine that also marks the hiking route via the glacier to Italy, over the Col de Collon.